How Birds and Reptiles are Related

 - Hollow bones

-Of course, not all theropod dinosaurs could fly—can you imagine a flying T-rex?!
+Of course, not all theropod dinosaurs could fly—can you imagine a flying Tyrannosaurus rex?!
 Some dinosaurs didn’t have the right skeletal adaptations or their feathers were rudimentary.
-It is thought that feathers were originally used for mating displays.
-Modern birds still use them for that reason.
+It is thought that feathers were originally used for mating displays, and modern birds still use them for that today.

-66 million years ago, the fifth mass extinction event in earth’s history happened when an asteroid hit our planet, causing rapid global events like tsunamis and volcanic eruptions.
-When resources became scarce, larger animals were at a disadvantage, so all non-avian dinosaurs died.
+As mentioned above, a mass extinction event 65 million years ago caused rapid global events like tsunamis and volcanic eruptions.
+When resources became scarce, larger animals were at a disadvantage, and all non-avian dinosaurs died.
 Ultimately, the need to adapt to a changing environment drove the evolution of birds and made them successful.
-Today, there are between 9,000 and 10,000 species of birds!
+Modern birds evolved directly from dinosaurs, and today, there are between 9,000 and 10,000 species of birds!